-SAP Integration 2026: Complete Guide to Connecting SAP with Your Business Ecosystem
+SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Executive Summary

-SAP has been recognized as the number 1 leader in the Gartner Magic Quadrant for iPaaS 2025, consolidating its position as the most robust enterprise integration platform on the market.
-For companies operating with SAP as the backbone of their operations, effective integration with the rest of their digital ecosystem is no longer an option: it's a strategic imperative.
+SAP has been recognized as the #1 leader in the Gartner Magic Quadrant for iPaaS 2025, cementing its position as the most robust enterprise integration platform on the market.
+For organizations that rely on SAP as the backbone of their operations, effective integration with the rest of their digital ecosystem is no longer optional — it is a strategic imperative.

-The numbers speak for themselves.
-Organizations implementing well-designed SAP integrations report a 345% ROI over three years, according to a Forrester Consulting study.
-This return comes from eliminating data silos, automating manual processes, and the ability to make decisions based on unified real-time information.
+The numbers are compelling.
+Organizations that implement well-designed SAP integrations report a 345% ROI over three years, according to a Forrester Consulting study.
+This return comes from eliminating data silos, automating manual processes, and the ability to make decisions based on unified, real-time information.

-But there's an additional urgency that many CIOs haven't yet processed: SAP PI/PO will reach end of support in 2027.
-Companies still relying on these legacy integration solutions have less than two years to migrate to modern alternatives like SAP Integration Suite, MuleSoft, or Workato.
+There is also an additional urgency that many CIOs have yet to fully address: SAP PI/PO reaches end of support in 2027.
+Organizations still relying on these legacy integration solutions have less than two years to migrate to modern alternatives such as SAP Integration Suite, MuleSoft, or Workato.
 Ignoring this deadline means risking operational continuity.

-This guide covers everything you need to know to design, implement, and optimize SAP integrations in 2026: from architectures and platforms to a real success story with verifiable metrics.
-Whether you're planning your first integration or migrating from PI/PO, you'll find a practical roadmap here.
+This guide covers everything you need to know to design, implement, and optimize SAP integrations in 2026 — from architectures and platforms to a real-world success story with verifiable metrics.
+Whether you are planning your first integration or migrating away from PI/PO, you will find a practical roadmap here.

 Want to assess the current state of your SAP integrations?
 Request a free audit with our SAP-certified specialists.